Allison Russell: Career

 Russell performed her song "Nightflyer" with guests Brandi Carlile and Brittney Spencer on an episode of Jimmy Kimmel Live! aired on May 25, 2021.
 On May 28, 2021, Russell made her debut at the Grand Ole Opry.
 In the same year, she also performed at the Country Music Hall of Fame.
 She performed several songs from Outside Child live on CBS This Morning Saturday on July 24, 2021.

 On September 25, 2021, Russell performed at the annual Farm Aid event in Hartford, Connecticut.

 In November 2021, Russell received three Grammy nominations (Best American Roots Performance; Best American Roots Song; Best Americana Album).
 A month later, she was one of several artists to perform with the Black Opry, a revue focused on black artists in country music.
 On August 18, 2022, she and Brandi Carlile released a re-imagining of "You're Not Alone" which previously appeared on the Songs of Our Native Daughters album.

+In March 2023, Russell organized Love Rising, an all-star benefit concert, at the Bridgestone Arena in Nashville in response to Tennessee's anti-LGBT+ legislation.

+Russell's second solo album, The Returner, was released on September 8, 2023.
+In November 2023, Russell received four Grammy nominations for it (Best American Roots Performance; Best American Roots Song; Best Americana Album; Best Americana Performance).
+The album was a shortlisted finalist for the 2024 Polaris Music Prize.

+In July 2024, Russell provided the voice of Teddi Barra in the Country Bear Musical Jamboree at Walt Disney World's Magic Kingdom.

+In September 2024, it was announced that Russell would be making her Broadway debut, performing the role of Persephone in the musical Hadestown.
+Her performances begin on November 12, 2024.

+On July 16, 2025, the 80th anniversary of the world's first nuclear weapon test, Trinity (nuclear test), Russell performed, with the Kronos Quartet, Bob Dylan's "A Hard Rain's a-Gonna Fall" at The University of Chicago.
+This event closed the Nobel Laureate Assembly for the Prevention of Nuclear War.